digitaltrails/vdu_controls/README.md

   (including some extra steps for Nvidia GPU users).
 * See [https://www.ddcutil.com/i2c_permissions/](https://www.ddcutil.com/i2c_permissions/) for instructions on setting and testing the required permissions.
+* Fo some VUDs, DDC/CI over Display-Port to Display-Port connections may work when others connections don't (mainly with some Nvidia GPUs).

 As of ddcutil 1.4, installing a pre-packaged ddcutil will most likely set the correct udev rules to grant users access to the required devices.
 If you are using an earlier ddcutil, it may be necessary to follow